- What is Cryotherapy?

 Cryotherapy is considered a localized therapy.
 It can only treat disease at a single site.
 It cannot treat cancer that has spread to other parts of the body.
 Because physicians treat the tumors they see on radiologic images, microscopic cancer may be missed.

-Although its use in the bone, liver and lung is promising, percutaneous cryotherapy may be considered investigational; however, promising results are emerging.
+Although its use in the bone, kidney, liver and lung is promising, percutaneous cryotherapy research is ongoing to determine longer term clinical outcomes.